Dhanajaysingh/RepoDocs/README.md

 > Turn any code archive into polished project documentation.

-DocuMind AI is a full-stack AI-powered developer tool that analyzes an uploaded codebase and generates structured Markdown documentation automatically.
+RepoDocs is a full-stack AI-powered developer tool that analyzes an uploaded codebase and generates structured Markdown documentation automatically.

 Instead of manually understanding an unfamiliar repository and writing documentation from scratch, developers can upload a project archive and let DocuMind AI analyze the code and produce clear, reusable documentation.